MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/user-guide/nested-virtualization.md

 Microsoft offers Hyper-V isolation for containers.
 This isolation mode offers enhanced security and broader compatibility between host and container versions.
 With Hyper-V isolation, multiple container instances run concurrently on a host.
 Each container runs inside of a highly optimized virtual machine and effectively gets its own kernel.
 Since a Hyper-V isolated container offers isolation through a hypervisor layer between itself and the container host, when the container host is a Hyper-V based virtual machine, there's performance overhead.
 The associated performance overhead occurs in terms of container start-up time, storage, network, and CPU operations.

 When a Hyper-V isolated container is run in a Hyper-V VM, it's running nested.
-Using a Hyper-V VM opens many useful scenarios but also exaggerates some of the performance TODO: impact that the hypervisor incurs, as there are two levels of hypervisors running above the physical host.
+Using a Hyper-V VM opens many useful scenarios but also increases latency, as there are two levels of hypervisors running above the physical host.

 Running Hyper-V isolated containers nested on Hyper-V is supported.